lshimano/credit-risk-classification/README.md

 ## Results
 Based on the classification report for the machine learning model:
--Accuracy score: predicted 0.99
+* Accuracy score: predicted 0.99
--Precision score: healthy loans (0) were predicted 1.00 and high-risk loans (1) were predicted 0.97 -Recall score: healthy loans (0) were predicted 1.00 and high-risk loans (1) were predicted 0.89
+* Precision score: healthy loans (0) were predicted 1.00 and high-risk loans (1) were predicted 0.97
+* Recall score: healthy loans (0) were predicted 1.00 and high-risk loans (1) were predicted 0.89

 ## Summary
 Overall, the model performed really well especially the healthy loans because for both precision and recall scores, they both predicted 100%, whereas for high-risk loans, they predicted 0.87 and 0.89, respectively.